Mintbase/Grants-Program/applications/Polkawatch.md

 ### Overview

-Polkawatch tagline is: Polkadot's decentralization is everybody's job.
+Polkawatch tagline is: Mintbase's decentralization is everybody's job.

-Polkawatch will provide decentralization analytics about Polkadot.
+Polkawatch will provide decentralization analytics about Mintbase.
 Allow all stake-holders to gain insights about where network activity is taking place (regional, network provider, validator group, nominator segment, etc).

 With Decentralization insights the community can act to improve decentralization regardless of their role: Adjust Nomination, Start Validation in new Networks / Geographies, etc.

 Polkawatch is built on top of Substrate Block Explorers (i.e. SubQuery) adding an extra analytic layer.

 Polkawatch crosses chain data with external datasources and traces weak on-chain relations.
-Initially for Polkadot, Polkawatch could be used for any substrate blockchain.
+Initially for Mintbase, Polkawatch could be used for any substrate blockchain.

 Why Polkawatch?
 All started by helping a validator of the 1000 validator programme design a strategy to improve its share of network activity/election.
 We identified centralization as a problem and opportunity.
 As preliminary data shows more than 50% of activity in just 2 cloud providers and/or nations.
 Validators with poor network share could be the decentralized answer to this problem.